 The value of a vendor’s training and support offerings will depend on the size and structure of your organization.
-Establishing your optimal support framework before perusing the market will help you identify the most viable solutions.
+Establishing your optimal support framework before browsing the market will help you identify the most viable solutions.

+How you choose to deploy your software depends on your business size and requirements.
 When evaluating a software’s deployment options, consider the following:

 Cloud-based deployment is hosted and maintained by the vendor or outsourced to a third party, and the system is typically accessible through any device with a web browser.
 Though less customizable, cloud-based software typically offers greater stability and security—especially for small businesses that lack the staff to manage data internally.
 And because it’s lighter than on-premise options, it usually takes less time to implement.

-Hybrid deployment includes a mix of on-premise and cloud-based software—basically, cloud software hosted on a business’s private server.
+Hybrid deployment includes a mix of on-premise and cloud-based software—basically, cloud software hosted on a businesses’ private server.
 This will likely appeal less to small and midsize businesses and more to enterprises seeking both the accessibility of the cloud and the customizability of on-premise.

 Hardware and mobility